rtbo/dopamine/test/end2end/ReadMe.md

 ## Assetions

+The following assertions are supported.
+For each entry, `EXPECT` can be replaced by `ASSERT`.
+Unlike `EXPECT`, in case of `ASSERT` failure, the execution stops right away and subsequent assertions are not checked.

 - `EXPECT_FAIL`
   - expect the command to fail
   - if not present, the command is expected to succeed